 Work In Collections

-The British Museum Prints and Drawings Collection, AEA Investors LLC, UBS, The V & A, Kloster Bentlage Germany, University of Cambridge Kettle's Yard, Soho House Group, Addenbrookes Hospital Cambridge, Kolvenburg Billerbeck Germany, Los Angeles Natural History Museum, Boeing Asia, HBOS, Aberdeen Art Gallery, UCLH Arts London, Courtauld Institute of the Arts East Wing, The De La Warr Pavilion Bexhill on Sea, The Royal College of Art, The BBC, Tony Blair's office, Purdue University Indiana, University of Dundee, The Curwen Studio, Peacock Visual Arts, Norwich University College of the Arts, Louise Clarke, Norwich Castle Museum and Art Gallery, Chelsea and Westminster Health Charity, Imperial College Hospital Trust, Jo Brooks PR, Nuffield Trust Cambridge, The Aldeburgh Beach South Lookout Residency Archive, University of Hertfordshire, Debbie Harry, Jeremy Paxman, Guy Chambers and various private collections across Asia, Europe and the United States.
+The British Museum Prints and Drawings Collection, AEA Investors LLC, UBS, The V & A, Kloster Bentlage Germany, University of Cambridge Kettle's Yard, Soho House Group, Addenbrookes Hospital Cambridge, Kolvenburg Billerbeck Germany, Los Angeles Natural History Museum, Boeing Asia, HBOS, Aberdeen Art Gallery, UCLH Arts London, Courtauld Institute of the Arts East Wing, The De La Warr Pavilion Bexhill on Sea, The Royal College of Art, The BBC, Tony Blair's office, Purdue University Indiana, University of Dundee, The Curwen Studio, Peacock Visual Arts, Norwich University College of the Arts, Louise Clarke, Norwich Castle Museum and Art Gallery, Chelsea and Westminster Health Charity, Imperial College Hospital Trust, Jo Brooks PR, Nuffield Trust Cambridge, The Aldeburgh Beach South Lookout Residency Archive, University of Hertfordshire, Debbie Harry, Jeremy Paxman, Charles Dunstone, Casey Neistat, Guy Chambers and various private collections across Asia, Europe and the United States.

 Qualifications and Education